 My lecture courses on Europe address many facets of the continent, from 18th century travelers through 20th century geopolitics to food labeling, boutique wines, and cultural tourism today.
 To those with a deeper interest in Europe or cultural and political history more generally, I recommend a radio program, titled ‘In Our Time’, by BBC 4.
 The program consists of a series of conversations, hosted by Melvyn Bragg, on a wide range of ideas from the antiquity to the present day.
 The program has an extensive archive.
-The programs tend to place an undue emphasis on Britain, but many of them nonetheless manage to be really interesting.
+The conversations tend to place an undue emphasis on Britain, but many of them nonetheless manage to be thoroughly fascinating.

 GEOG 391 – Modern Europe: Places and Borders